hughevans/pagedown-bootstrap-rails/README.md

 //= require pagedown_init
 ```

 This obviously requires CoffeeScript and jQuery, so if you’re not using these then feel free to write your own initializer.
+Additionally, if you’re using Turbolinks then I suggest either using [jQuery Turbolinks](https://github.com/kossnocorp/jquery.turbolinks) or writing
+your own initializer that does not rely on `jQuery.ready()` like the one above.

 ## SimpleForm